Clutch152/scripts/README.md

 # Collection of scripts for the lazy ... >.>

 The scripts/codes included above all can be used with your browsers "Developer Tools".
 To use the developer tools follow these steps:
-1. Open your class in Internet Explorer.
+1. Open your course in Internet Explorer.
-2. Press the F12 key when your class is fully loaded.
-This will open the developer tools.
+2. Once your course is fully loaded, press the F12 key to open the Developer Tools.
-3. Click on the "Console" tab of the developer tools window.
+3. Navigate to the "Console" tab within the Developer Tools window.
-4. Paste the code in the text box at the bottom of the console tab.
+4. Paste the script into the input field at the bottom of the Console tab.
-   1. If the code is one line then you can simply press the ENTER key.
+   1. For single-line scripts, simply press the ENTER key.
-   2. If the code is more than one line then you have to either manually click on the green Play arrow or hold CTRL and press ENTER.
+   2. For multi-line scripts, either manually click the green Play arrow or press CTRL + ENTER.
-5. At this point the results will vary for the code being used and follow up directions will be included as needed.
+5. Please note that the outcomes will vary depending on the script used.
+Follow-up instructions will be provided as necessary.

 ## *Calling All Scripters!!!*
-As I will soon no longer have access to most military online education courses I would like to open this repo to contributors to keep the scripts alive and updated.
-Please feel free to fork this repo, make changes, and submit a pull request with your changes.
-Please make sure to add comments or remarks for reviewing.
-Comments/Remarks will be removed after merge to keep the amount copied and pasted to a minimum.
+As I will soon lose access to most military online education courses, I invite contributors to help maintain and update this repository.
+You are welcome to fork this repository, make improvements, and submit a pull request.
+Please ensure that your submissions include comments or remarks for review purposes.
+These will be removed after merging to keep the repository streamlined.

-This is NOT contracted by the military, therefore, nothing defined as actual hacking will be allowed.
-These are, but not limited too, the following and will be denied:
+This repository is not affiliated with or contracted by the military.
+Therefore, it is crucial to adhere to ethical and legal standards.
+The following activities, among others (but not limited), are strictly prohibited and will result in the denial of any related submissions:

-- SQL Injections (To include second hand)
+- SQL Injections (including indirect attempts)
 - Database manipulations
-- Attempting to retrieve another users information
+- Unauthorized access to other users' information
-- Attempting to gain access other than your own
+- Unauthorized system access
 - Buffer overflow exploits
-- Session Hijacking
+- Session hijacking
 - Cookie stealing
 - etc...

-That said, you may use/submit javascript to attempt to bypass what is needed in order to gain course completion.
-Some courses also check time elapsed, so keep that in mind.
+## Permissible Activities:
+You may use or submit JavaScript that assists in navigating course requirements, provided it does not violate any laws or terms of service.
+Be aware that some courses may track time elapsed, which could impact the effectiveness of certain scripts.

+## Disclaimer
-As always, these scripts are "use at own risk".
-I will NOT be held responsible if actions are taken against you.
-You have been disclaimed!
+These scripts are provided "as is."
+I nor contributors will not be held responsible for any actions taken against you as a result of using these scripts.
+You have been duly warned.

-Enjoy :D
+Enjoy responsibly!